 Text like this is a link to further information, within this document or elsewhere.
-For explanatory notes, see Appendix A to the policy

-Devon School Admissions Service 'Pursuing innovation' is to ensure we not only use the best research to inform our practice, but we are also knowledge creators through our desire to use the latest research in neuroscience to trial and innovate.
+'Pursuing innovation' is to ensure we not only use the best research to inform our practice, but we are also knowledge creators through our desire to use the latest research in neuroscience to trial and innovate.
 We cannot expect our children to be great learners if we are not also passionate about learning.
 We are pursuing this innovation through our work on deep learning and curriculum design.